MicrosoftDocs/VBA-Docs/api/Access.TabControl.md

 api_name:
 - Access.TabControl
 ms.assetid: 05f7de7b-8665-df6d-3fbb-47f8547d3baf
-ms.date: 06/08/2017
+ms.date: 03/21/2019
 localization_priority: Normal
 ---

 # TabControl object (Access)

 A tab control contains multiple pages on which you can place other controls, such as text boxes or option buttons.
-When a user clicks the corresponding tab, that page becomes active.
+When a user chooses the corresponding tab, that page becomes active.

 ## Remarks

 With the tab control, you can construct a single form or dialog box that contains several different tabs, and you can group similar options or data on each tab's page.
-For example, you might use a tab control on an Employees form to separate general and personal information.
+For example, you might use a tab control on an **Employees** form to separate general and personal information.

 ## Events